eslym/callback-guard/README.md

 - Keep an audit log of which services are permitted to use the proxy (combine with network-level controls and authentication).
 - The project intentionally focuses on request safety and simplicity rather than being a full-featured forward proxy.
+- Use the blacklist to explicitly deny known-bad hosts or private ranges you want to ensure are never contacted even if a whitelist might otherwise permit them.

 ## License